The Bodyguard (1979 film)

 The Bodyguard (Телохранитель, Telokhranitel) is a 1979 Soviet action film released by Tadjikfilm.
-It is one of the best known of the Red Westerns and directed by the veteran feature and documentary maker, Ali Khamraev.
+It is one of the best known of the Osterns and directed by the veteran feature and documentary maker Ali Khamraev.

 Plot

 The setting is Central Asia during the Russian Civil War.
 In the post-revolutionary twenties, when the power in European Russia was (officially) "fully in the hands of the workers and peasants", but the fight against the Basmachi rebels was in full swing.
 When a Red Army detachment captures Sultan Nazar (Anatoly Solonitsyn), the brains behind the Basmachi contingent, a decision is made to escort urgently the prisoner to the Bukhara province.
 The difficult mission is entrusted to a grizzled mountain trapper and conscientious revolutionary Mirzo.
 His expertise is essential to traverse the precarious paths and steep mountain ridges along the way, impossible terrain for the inexperienced.
 A group consisting of Mirzo (Alexander Kaidanovsky), his brother Kova, the Sultan, his daughter Zarangis (D. Alimova) and slave Saifulla set off on this journey, pursued doggedly along the way by Fottabek (Shavkat Abdusalyamov), the ruthless new head of the Basmachis.
 They are forced to fight on the mountain ridges as well as negotiate the natural dangers and harsh elements.